msimet/Stile/doc/Config.md

 commas instead of line breaks.)

 ## Table of contents ##
-I. Running Stile from a configuration file
+* Running Stile from a configuration file
-II.
-Contents of a configuration file
+* Contents of a configuration file
-    A. The 'file' Items
+    * The 'file' Items
-        1. As a list of dicts
+        * As a list of dicts
-        2. As a nested dict
+        * As a nested dict
-        3. Other file specification keywords
+        * Other file specification keywords
-            a.
-Field schemas (column names)
+            * Field schemas (column names)
-            b.
-File readers
+            * File readers
-            c.
-Flags
+            * Flags
-            d.
-Binning
+            * Binning
-    B. The 'sys_test' Items
+    * The 'sys_test' Items
-    C. Global arguments for config files
+    * Global arguments for config files
-III.
-Lists of options
+* Lists of options
-    A. Field names
+    * Field names
-    B. Extra arguments for file specification
+    * Extra arguments for file specification
-    C. Formats
+    * Formats
-    D. Object types
+    * Object types

 ## Running Stile from a configuration file ##